serverfarmer/cloudfarmer/README.md

 ### Installation

-Cloud Farmer requires Server Farmer installed and configured at least as farm manager, preferably also as backup collector.
+Cloud Farmer requires Server Farmer installed, with configured roles farm-manager, farm-provisioning, and preferably also backup-collector.

 ```
 git clone https://github.com/serverfarmer/cloudfarmer /opt/cloud
+/opt/cloud/install.sh
-/opt/cloud/setup.sh yourprovider
+/opt/cloud/setup-account.sh yourprovider youraccount
 ```

-where `yourprovider` is one of: `azure`, `e24cloud`, `ec2`, `gce` or `rackspace`.
-The second command will install any required external dependencies for given provider.
+where `yourprovider` is one of: `azure`, `e24cloud`, `ec2`, `gce` or `rackspace`, and `youraccount` is the name of your configured account (`e24cloud`, `ec2` and `rackspace` support having multiple accounts at the same time).

-Note that for some providers (mainly `azure` & `gce`) it may need manual attention, including browser interaction, while for others (eg. `ec2`) you have to run the account setup separately.
+Note that for `azure` and `gce`, the setup process needs browser interaction.

 For `rackspace` provider, the configuration process will ask you for a Profile Name.
 Cloud Farmer works only with named profiles, not with the default nameless profile, so you have to type some non-empty name there, even if you use only one Rackspace account.

-After you finished the initial setup, edit files in `/opt/cloud/credentials` directory and make sure that your provider is properly configured.
+After you finished the initial setup, you can always manually edit files inside `/etc/local/.cloud` directory to make sure that your provider is properly configured.

 ### Creating new cloud instance